Ear Pain in Children

 Ear infections are most common in kids between 6 months and 2 years old, although they can happen throughout childhood.
 Most children will have at least one ear infection, but some children may have many of them.

-In younger children the Eustachian tube is shorter and smaller.
-It is more likely to be blocked from swelling and mucous during colds, or nearby tissues such as enlarged adenoids.
+In younger children, the eustachian tube is shorter and smaller.
+It is more likely to be blocked from swelling and mucus during colds, or be blocked by nearby tissues such as enlarged adenoids.

 As a child gets older, the ear structures change and they grow out of the tendency to have ear infections.